Pet owners across the region are abandoning their animals at a higher rate than ever before according to local cat rescues.

 "It's insane that someone could do this and just leave all these cats," said Diana Lagerstrom, founder of Cat's Meow.
 "I understand that 13 cats are a lot, but there are other ways to surrender your pets."

-The cats were left on a porch in Kitchener when Lagerstrom got the call at midnight Thursday asking her to pick them up.
+The cats were left on a porch in Kitchener when Lagerstrom got the call at midnight Thursday asking her to take them in.
 In total, there were five adults and eight kittens that were left outside in the cold.

-Lagerstrom said as she put the cats in a large dog crate to transport them, she was overcome with emotion; feelings of frustration towards the owners and sadness for the kittens.
+Lagerstrom said the cats were put in a large dog crate to transport them and when she saw them she was overcome with emotion; feelings of frustration towards the owners and sadness for the kittens.

 "We called the humane society and they were just too full," she said.
 "That's the issue now, everywhere is too full."